CMSC858N/homework_1/README.md

 There are 100 points in total.
 - 10 points: auto-graded tests to verify correctness, but not efficiency
-- 40 points: code satisfying the required work/depth bounds
+- 40 points: code satisfying the required work/depth bounds, breakdown as follows:
   - 10 points: scan code
   - 15 points: wyllie code
   - 15 points: sampling-based code